junxit/us-congress-bills-116/metadata.md

 - 2020-07-21 — Without objection, a motion to reconsider was laid upon the table
 - 2020-07-21 — Without objection, a motion to reconsider was laid upon the table
 - 2020-07-21 — Without objection, a motion to reconsider was laid upon the table
+- 2020-08-04 — Received in the Senate.
+- 2020-08-05 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 505.